MikeGillihan/wp-client-reports/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Allow title of report to be customized
+* Fix issue with sending to multiple email addresses

 = 1.0.3 =
 * Restructure parts of the plugin for more consistency
 * Add content stats section